vitessio/website/content/zh/docs/12.0/reference/messaging.md

 ## Creating a message table

-The current implementation requires a base fixed schema with properties defined using specific table COMMENT directives.
-The message table format is as follows:
+The current implementation requires a base fixed schema with properties defined using Vitess specific table `COMMENT` directives.
+The message table format is as
+follows:

 ```sql
 create table my_message(